benbkk/hub3c.com/readme.md

 ## If anyone should be intereted to clone and see how it works ##

-1. git clone this repo - `git clone
+1. git clone this repo - `git clone git@bitbucket.org:benworkandplay/hub3c.com.git && cd hub3c.com`
 3. `npm install`
 4. `bower install`
 5. `gulp serve`